 Do your kids ask for pizza as much as mine do?
 My kids ask for it a lot.
 In fact, for a while now I’ve sorta given up on offering them a choice of what restaurant we should go to (unless I have already narrowed the list down to the two I selfishly want to eat at) as their simultaneous answer is almost always, “PIZZA!”

 The first time I made this Green Machine Pizza I was pretty pleased with myself since I figured it was a great way to get the kids to eat their greens while also serving them one of their beloved foods.
-Kenya and Chloe had been thrilled that day knowing that they were getting homemade pizza for lunch, but when they walked into the kitchen they took one look at the first verdant pie I pulled out of the oven, they both shrieked in horror, "it's green!".
+They are had been thrilled that day knowing that they were getting homemade pizza for lunch, but when they walked into the kitchen they took one look at the first verdant pie I pulled out of the oven, they both shrieked in horror, “it’s green!”.

 If you’ve never tried pesto and green veggies like broccoli, spinach, and zucchini on your pizza, now is your chance.
 Sure tomato sauce and mozzarella will always reign supreme as the topping king and queen, but you might be surprised every now and then to watch a green machine pizza win the day!